neuro-geek/actress-pics/SCHEMA.md

 * Nude, exposed bust and pubic region

 ### Number
-When there's multiple images with all the previous tags being identical, mainly for ungrouped images.
+Optional, use when there's multiple images with all the previous tags being identical, mainly for ungrouped images.